Bernard d'Espagnat: Education and career

 D'Espagnat obtained his Ph.D. from the Sorbonne at the Institut Henri Poincaré under the guidance of Louis de Broglie.
-He was a researcher at the Centre National de Recherche Scientifique CNRS, 1947-57.
-During this period he also worked with Enrico Fermi in Chicago, 1951–52, and on a research project led by Niels Bohr at the Institute in Copenhagen, 1953-54.
+He was a researcher at the Centre National de Recherche Scientifique CNRS, 1947–1957.
+During this period he also worked with Enrico Fermi at the University of Chicago in Chicago, 1951–1952, and on a research project led by Niels Bohr at the University of Copenhagen, 1953–1954.
 He then pursued his scientific career as the first theoretical physicist at the European Organization for Nuclear Research (CERN) in Geneva, 1954-59.

 From 1959 until his retirement in 1987, D'Espagnat was a senior lecturer at the Faculty of Sciences at the Sorbonne University.
 He was director of the Laboratory of Theoretical Physics and Elementary Particles at the University of Paris XI (Orsay), 1980-87.
 He was a visiting professor at the University of Texas at Austin in 1977, and at the University of California - Santa Barbara in 1984.